Eesha-Jain/iDropCalendar/README.md

 # Nanodropper App

 ## How to test the current progress on your own?
+How to test (Android):
+    1. Go to the Google Play Store
+    2. Download "Expo"
+    3. Create an account
+    4. Once downloaded, open this link: https://expo.dev/@eeja/Nanodropper
+    5. Scan the QR Code on the app

+How to test (iPhone):
-1. Download the "Expo" App
+    1. Go to the App Store
+    2. Download "Expo Go"
+    3. Create an account
+    4. Once downloaded, open this link: https://expo.dev/@eeja/Nanodropper
-2. Scan the QR Code on this webpage: https://expo.dev/@eeja/Nanodropper
+    5. Scan the QR Code on the "Camera" App and then open the pop-up that leads to Expo Go

 ## To-Do List
 * <s>Create a Expo React Native App</s>